department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 </div>

 ### Zip codes
 When we ask a Veteran to fill out their address, we don't require them to include the extra 4 digits of their zip code.
-But when we (VA) provide an address for Veterans to send documents to, we sometiems include the extra 4 digits of the zip code.
+But when we (VA) provide an address for Veterans to send documents to, we sometimes include the extra 4 digits of the zip code.